ComputeCanada/visualizeThis/_posts/2019-07-15-competition-details.markdown

 The dataset itself will be provided at the end of September on Cedar and Graham clusters.
 You will need a
 <a href="https://www.computecanada.ca/research-portal/account-management/apply-for-an-account"
 target="_blank">Compute Canada account</a> to access the data.
 Since the dataset is ~1.04 TB in size, we stronly advise not to copy it.
-Instead, please read it directly into your visualization program from the original location.
+Instead, please read it directly into your visualization program from its original location.

 Submissions are due by midnight Pacific Time on November 30, 2019.